-

-What is a company reorganisation or reconstruction?
+What tax relief applies in a share transaction?
+When do you need a company reorganisation or reconstruction?
 What tax reliefs apply to a company reorganisation, a share for share exchange, reconstruction or other transaction involving shares?

 You can reorganise or separate company activities and different subsidiaries using a variety of different methods.

-The super-practical tax guides in this index provide an outline of the tax treatment together with step guides and tax clearance templates.
+The super-practical tax guides in this index provide an outline of the tax treatment together with step by step guides, case studies and tax clearance templates.

 Instructions